SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/017-stakeholders-professional-skills.md

 ## Description

-SHAREing wants to provide services to the higher education sector in the UK.
-However, it also provides added value to SMEs, management, academics, and so forth.
-There is no overview of all of these potential stakeholders.

-- Map key stakeholders: Identify communities beyond RTPs—such as industry partners, senior staff, funders, and suppliers—who can articulate the value of professional skills in research settings.
-- Gather external insights: Engage stakeholders to capture perspectives on critical competencies for collaboration, procurement, project coordination, and career progression.
+Before developing new training resources under WP3.3 and WP3.4, it is important to RTPS themselves may not always recognise the importance of professional skills, which can make it difficult to assess needs directly.
+However, other communities—including industry partners, senior staff, funders, and suppliers—often have a clear perspective on the professional competencies required for effective collaboration and long-term career success.
+This Task will map the key communities and stakeholders who understand the value of professional skills in research environments.
+By engaging with these groups, it will collect insights on the skills most critical for career development, procurement, supplier engagement, and project coordination.
+This approach will also highlight gaps that RTPS may not yet perceive, providing a more comprehensive understanding of training needs.
-- Inform training design: Provide recommendations to align SHAREing’s professional skills training with both academic and industry expectations, addressing current and emerging needs.
+The findings will help shape future training content and ensure SHAREing resources are aligned with both academic and industry expectations, thereby strengthening their relevance and impact.

-The task might be combined with the organisation of events.
-Alternatively, people tackling this task might want to request funds to participate in relevant events.

 ## Outcomes

-- Publish findings on the SHAREing webpage.
+- A mapped overview of key communities relevant to professional skills development (e.g. industry partners, senior staff, suppliers, funders).
+- Collected insights from at least three stakeholder groups on professional skills needs.
+- Recommendations on how SHAREing can tailor professional skills training to meet both current and emerging needs.